EnhancedRadioDevices/RF-Power-Meter/README.md

 Once you have installed the driver, the Power Meter will register as a COM port device under windows, and you may access it with any serial/terminal application of your preference.

-### Windows 8 Users
+### Windows Users
-During the driver installation process on Windows 8 operating systems you may encounter *"The third-party INF does not contain digital signature information"* preventing the installation of the included driver.
+During the driver installation process on Windows 8 operating systems and above you may encounter *"The third-party INF does not contain digital signature information"* preventing the installation of the included driver.
 The steps below outline the process for disabling driver signature enforcement on Windows 8/8.1 systems.

 **NOTE:** If your system uses BitLocker Drive Encryption, you will need your encryption key to gain access to advanced settings to disable driver signature enforcement.